danshearer/vm-management/README.md

 Features of this script include:

 * IP management by MAC address, and optionally DHCP static requests
-* supply a network or bridge (which, strangely, required editing the XML for the new VM)
+* supply a network or bridge (which, strangely, requires editing the XML for the new VM)
 * a simple way to customise a template VM, eg to recreate a standard firewall VM or DNS VM
 * logging VM build process via syslog